-BASIS OF PRESENTATION
+BASIS OF PRESENTATION AND CHANGE OF REVENUE RECOGNITION POLICY

-The financial statements related to first quarter of fiscal year 2002 contained in these financial statements have been restated to reflect certain adjustments to properly account for TeamStaff's supplemental executive retirement plan.
-See the discussions below at Note 5 and 8.
+The financial statements related to first quarter ended December 31, 2002 have been restated to reflect certain adjustments to properly account for TeamStaff's supplemental executive retirement plan as well as a change in the revenue recognition policy for both quarterly periods presented.
+See the discussion below at Note 5 and 8.